Louis George Alexander: Biography

-In the 1960s he started being published with Longmans.
+In the 1960s his books started to be published, by Longmans.
 In 1962 his first book, Sixty Steps to Précis, was published and became a bestseller.
 His second book, A First Book in Comprehension, was published in 1964.
 New Concept English, his first major book series, was published in 1967.
-With Longman he also published such series as: Look Listen and Learn (1968–71), Target (1972–74), Mainline (1973–81).
+With Longman he also published series including Look Listen and Learn (1968–71), Target (1972–74), and Mainline (1973–81).

-Louis was a member of the Council of Europe Committee on Modern Language Teaching (1973–78), and one of the authors of The Threshold Level (1975) and Waystage (1977), works developed for the Council of Europe that have been the bases of many communicative language courses and forms the Common European Framework of Reference for Languages.
+Alexander was a member of the Council of Europe Committee on Modern Language Teaching (1973–78), and one of the authors of The Threshold Level (1975) and Waystage (1977), works developed for the Council of Europe that have been the bases of many communicative language courses and forms the Common European Framework of Reference for Languages.
 He served on the Committee of Management of the Society of Authors (1980–83).

-In the 1980s Alexander wrote reference books such as Longman English Grammar (1988; practice book 1990) and Longman Advanced Grammar (1993).
+In the 1980s Alexander wrote reference books including Longman English Grammar (1988; practice book 1990) and Longman Advanced Grammar (1993).

 In the late 1980s he worked for UNESCO on Junior English for China course.
 He created the blueprint for the Survive self-study series (1980–83, reissued 1989) for modern languages and published courses in the field of computer-assisted language learning.

 In 1986–88 he was adviser to the University of Cambridge Local Examinations Syndicate for the Cambridge Certificate in English for International Communication.

 He was a writer of EFL course materials from the 1960s onwards.
 Alexander consistently supported the cause of the relatively untrained non-native speaking teacher of English.

 Louis Alexander died of leukaemia on 17 June 2002 in Chambéry, Savoie, France.